HGustavs/LenaSYS/backend-models/microservices/duggaSys services/Microservices.md

 __Include original service files:__ sessions.php, basic.php

-__retrieveHighscoreService.php__ is responsible for retrieving highscore data from the database in the format of an array.
+__retrieveHighscoreService_ms.php__ is responsible for retrieving highscore data from the database in the format of an array.
 The array contains information about:

 - __highscores__: A list of high scores for a specific dugga and variant, including usernames and scores of users who passed the dugga.
 - __user__: Information about the logged-in user, if they have a score for the specified dugga and variant.